Dissolvable Plastic: RIKEN’s Solution to Ocean Microplastics

-Share
+Share this article

-There’s something of an ‘out of sight, out of mind’ mentality when it comes to plastic pollution.
+There is something of an ‘out of sight, out of mind’ mentality when it comes to plastic pollution.
 It goes in the recycling bin, and we assume that’s that.

 Shockingly, though, only around 9% of plastic around the world is actually recycled.
 The rest ends up in landfill, incinerators or nature.

 A team of Japanese researchers have made a significant breakthrough in the fight against plastic pollution by developing a new type of plastic that dissolves completely in seawater.
-This innovative material, created by scientists at the RIKEN Center for Emergent Matter Science and the University of Tokyo, promises to address one of the most pressing environmental issues of our time.

 Youtube Placeholder

-According to Lead Researcher Takuzo Aida: “With this new material, we have created a new family of plastics that are strong, stable, recyclable, can serve multiple functions, and importantly, do not generate microplastics.”
+According to Lead Researcher Takuzo Aida: “With this new material, we have created a new family of plastics that are strong, stable, recyclable, can serve multiple functions, and importantly, do not generate microplastics.

 Takuzo Aida, Lead Researcher on this project | Credit: American Academy of Arts and Sciences

 Tests have shown that the plastic begins to break down within hours in seawater and decomposes completely in soil within ten days, releasing nutrients similar to fertiliser that can benefit plant life.
-The manufacturing process is equally innovative; it involves mixing components in water to create a viscous layer containing structural elements and a watery layer rich in salt ions.

-This critical “desalting” step ensures that the material retains its strength and usability.
-Remarkably, 91% of the primary component used can be recovered after dissolution, making it highly recyclable.
+More than 90% of the primary component used can be recovered after dissolution, making it highly recyclable.

 These plastics aren’t just for niche uses either.
 The material can be moulded into various forms like traditional thermoplastics, exhibiting strength and versatility comparable to conventional plastics.